Kasey LynchApril 24, 2023

 Fostering talent agility without an internal mobility program can be difficult, costly, and timely — all of which companies can’t afford.
 By pairing these two efforts together, you can create an effective program that’s scalable and helps futureproof your workforce while engaging your employees.

-A well-rounded internal mobility program can help employees acquire the skills necessary to pivot responsibilities, specialties, and workloads without time-consuming retraining efforts — and more importantly, without needing to be replaced.
+A well-rounded talent mobility program can help employees acquire the skills necessary to pivot responsibilities, specialties, and workloads without time-consuming retraining efforts — and more importantly, without needing to be replaced.
 This type of agility is invaluable to businesses.

 Internal mobility and talent agility overlap to improve employee engagement

-For employees, internal mobility programs provide them with new opportunities to grow their careers.
+For employees, talent mobility programs provide them with new opportunities to grow their careers.
 When supported by the right technology, an internal mobility framework can illuminate career paths, provide learning and development opportunities, connect employees with mentors, and make projects and gigs available to gain new experience — effectively eliminating any confusion about what the possibilities are.

 Having all of this information “under one roof” makes it easy for individuals to explore what the future might have in store for them at your company.

-Internal mobility programs, when set up correctly, make it simple for employees to take an active part in their career development.
+Internal talent mobility programs, when set up correctly, make it simple for employees to take an active part in their career development.
 It also makes it harder for them to leave since they’ll be taking a step into the unknown.

 Related: How Kuehne+Nagel Empowers Employees To Own and Grow Their Careers